Siena College of Quezon City: History

 The school year 1977-78 marked a more thorough and rigid operational self-survey using the PAASCU (Philippine Accrediting Association of Schools, Colleges and Universities) tools for evaluation.
 The three departments of Siena College underwent the PAASCU preliminary surveys during the school year 1978–79.
-The following year, the drive for improvement and development was carried on unhesitatingly and after a successful formal survey by the PAASCU, the grade school and the high school departments, as well as the college program of Bachelor of Science in Business Administration were granted accreditation for three years.
+The following year, after a successful formal survey by the PAASCU, the grade school and the high school departments, as well as the college program of Bachelor of Science in Business Administration were granted accreditation for three years.

 In 1980, the Congregation, through the General Chapter, approved the program of development for all its schools.
 This program is the Catholic Schools-Systems Development (CS-SD).
 A unique and highly systematized program, the CS-SD consists of different phases of continuing development for Catholic schools with emphasis on the formation of personnel into other Christ through a radical living of the Gospel and the improvement of education services through Christ-like operations.
 Siena College entered the program immediately after its formation by the Congregation.
 The program, as adopted, came to be known as OP-SSD (Order of Preachers-Schools Systems Development Program).
 The congregational Council on Education facilitated its implementation.

 In October 1982, the three departments of Siena College underwent the first Congregational Evaluation Visit (CEV), which is part of the CS-SD program.
 It looked into how the school's instructional program and operations are in consonance with the congregational mission and charism.
 In February of the same school year, 1982–83, the college and high school departments had their PAASCU re-accreditation visits, successfully passed it and were given an accredited status for five years.
 The grade school had its re-accreditation visit last August 1983 and was also given a five-year accredited status.
 The three departments were visited and surveyed again during the school year 1988-89 and were again granted accreditation for another five years.
 The three departments again passed the resurvey visits during the school years 1994-95 and 2000-2001 successfully.

 The following new programs were opened in 2003: the Caregiver course to enhance the development of skilled human resources in the health, social and other community development services and the Special Education program to provide conducive learning environment and facilities for special children.
 In 2004, the Night High School program was opened to accommodate the needs of poor public elementary school graduates.
-The school through its programs has shown deep commitment to the formation and development of a community of disciples who are “maka-Diyos, maka-tao, maka-bayan at maka-buhay.”
 As a PAASCU member since 1980, Siena College, QC was granted again five-year re-accreditation status to the three departments in AY 2005–2006.